jackyyf/isreversi/Protocol.md

 |:--------------:|:----------:|:--------------:|:-----------------:|
 |   2 bytes      |  2 bytes   | <= 65535 bytes |      64 bytes     |

-Note: payload length include field `Frame Type` and `packet payload`.
+Note: payload length DOES NOT include field `Frame Type` and `packet payload`.
 Signature of this frame is the ed25519 signature using send side private key, with all 3 fields above.

 ### 1.3 Type definition